byui-cit/learning-modules/modules/js/dom-events/ponder1.md

 function renderTasks(tasks) {
   // get the list element from the DOM
-  // make sure it is empty
-  // loop through the tasks array. for each of them we need to add the HTML markup for a todo.
+  // loop through the tasks array. transform (map) each task object into the appropriate HTML to represent a to-do.
 }

 function newTask() {
   // get the value entered into the #todo input
   // add it to our arrays tasks
-  // render out the list.
+  // render out the list
 }

 function removeTask(taskElement) {
-  // note the use of Array.filter to remove the element from our task array tasks = tasks.filter(
+  // Note the use of Array.filter to remove the element from our task array
+  // Notice also how we are using taskElement instead of document as our starting point?
+  // This will restrict our search to the element instead of searching the whole document. tasks = tasks.filter(
-    (task) => task.detail != taskElement.childNodes[0].innerText
+    (task) => task.detail != taskElement.querySelector('p').innerText
   );

   // this line removes the HTML element from the DOM taskElement.remove();
 }